roemeren/tableau-workbook-extractor/README.md

 1. An Excel file containing a table of field information and a table of field dependencies.
 The tables are a cleaned and processed version of information extracted from the [Tableau Document API](https://tableau.github.io/document-api-python/)
 2. PNG/SVG images for each field that has at least 1 forward or backward dependency to another field or sheet, consisting of a directed graph of all the field's dependencies.
 Different colors and shapes indicate dependency types (parameter, data source field, calculated field or sheet).
 The images are organized in different subfolders.
 The graphs are generated using [Pydot](https://pypi.org/project/pydot/), a Python interface to [Graphviz](https://graphviz.org/).

+The tool can be run either by either running the `tableau-workbook-extractor.py` file in the command-line interface or (in case of Windows) downloading and running the latest release of the executable `tableau-workbook-extractor-<version>.exe`.
+More instructions can be found below.

 ## Possible use cases

 The tool could be used for the following reasons: